 What is TEFL?

 Alright, first things first.
 What does TEFL mean?

 TEFL stands for “Teaching English as a Foreign Language”.
-It’s the globally accepted qualification for teaching English abroad (or online) to non-native English speaking students (both children and adults).
+It’s the globally accepted qualification for teaching English abroad (or online) English, as second language English-speaking students (both children and adults).

-Most hiring schools look for candidates with a TEFL certification on their resume.
+Most hiring schools look for candidates with a TEFL certification on their resumes.
 So it’s likely you’ve seen this pop up a few times.